Qri CLI command line reference

 qri connect [flags]

---api-port int port to start api on --disable-api disables api, overrides the api-port flag --disable-rpc disables rpc, overrides the rpc-port flag --disable-webapp disables webapp, overrides the webapp-port flag --disconnect-after int duration to keep connected in seconds, 0 means run indefinitely -h, --help help for connect --read-only run qri in read-only mode, limits the api endpoints --registry string specify registry to setup with. only works when --setup is true --rpc-port int port to start rpc listener on --setup run setup if necessary, reading options from environment variables --webapp-port int port to serve webapp on
+--api-port int port to start api on --disable-api disables api, overrides the api-port flag --disable-p2p disables webapp, overrides the webapp-port flag --disable-rpc disables rpc, overrides the rpc-port flag --disable-webapp disables webapp, overrides the webapp-port flag --disconnect-after int duration to keep connected in seconds, 0 means run indefinitely -h, --help help for connect --read-only run qri in read-only mode, limits the api endpoints --registry string specify registry to setup with. only works when --setup is true --rpc-port int port to start rpc listener on --setup run setup if necessary, reading options from environment variables --webapp-port int port to serve webapp on

 Compare differences between two datasets